austinhardy318/palo-sync/README.md

 NMS-Sync is a Dockerized web application for synchronizing network management system (NMS) configurations from production to lab environments. **Currently supports Palo Alto Networks Panorama**, with plans to support additional NMS platforms in the future.

-> **⚠️ Disclaimer**: "Panorama" and "Palo Alto Networks" are trademarks of Palo Alto Networks, Inc. This project is not affiliated with, endorsed by, or sponsored by Palo Alto Networks.
+> **Disclaimer**: "Panorama" and "Palo Alto Networks" are trademarks of Palo Alto Networks, Inc. This project is not affiliated with, endorsed by, or sponsored by Palo Alto Networks.
 NMS-Sync is an independent, open-source project.

 ## What It Does